-This comprehensive reference book has been supplied to all farmers on the Isle of Man.
+This comprehensive reference document has been amended over the life of the Scheme and is available to all farmers on the Isle of Man here on the Government website.
 Individual chapters are colour coded, all pages are titled, numbered and dated so that farmers can check that they have the most recent version.

 SMR 6– IDENTIFICATION and REGISTRATION OF ANIMALS reminder

 Cattle Keepers: if you have an animal which dies, there are 2 options:

 ONLINE user – within seven days of the death of the animal register the death online and return the completed passport to the Cattle Passport Centre as soon as possible.

 POSTAL user – within seven days of the death of the animal return the completed passport to the Cattle Passport Centre.

 Please remember: if we carry out a CII and collect passports for animals which have not been presented during the inspection and you are unable to provide a date of death/manner of disposal they classify as ‘Missing Presumed Dead’ (MPD).
 These MPD passports count as 0.7 each when calculating cross-compliance breaches; these can soon add up to a financial penalty.

 SMR 12– CONTROL OF NOTIFIABLE and OTHER ANIMAL DISEASES penalty matrix

 During our final year of working towards ‘Official TB Free status’ (OTF), we reviewed our TB testing policy in light of several overdue TB tests.